irobot-ros/ros2-performance/README.md

 [Cross-Compilation](cross-compiling)

 This repository also contains a Docker-based cross-compilation framework for cross-compiling the whole ROS2 SDK or single packages for the RaspberryPi.
-This framework has been designed with the objective in mind of being easy to be extended to new target architectures.
+This framework was designed to be easily extended to new architectures.

 You can find detailed instructions in the [cross-compiling directory](cross-compiling).